What To Expect On The Chester Lake Snowshoe Trail

 The length, 6.8 km return and elevation, 287m, may not seem like much in the summer.

-However, when you are dressed in extra winter layers, possibly trudging through deep snow with snowshoes on your feet, it can quickly tire little ones and parents out.
+During the summer, the Chester Lake Trail seems fairly easy, however, when you are dressed in extra winter layers, possibly trudging through deep snow with snowshoes on your feet, it can quickly tire little ones and parents out.
 FYI – it happened on a regular basis with my youngest until we switched him to ice grippers for hard-packed trails.

 Also, this trail gets firmly packed down and can become icy and slippery on the steeper trail sections.